 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

 Looking for the perfect bikepacking gift for your two-wheel-loving friend?
 You’ve come to the right place!
-I’m still moderately new to bikepacking (although I have done some pretty amazing overnight and multi-day trips) and I’ve spent a lot of time researching and discovering great bikepacking gear that is durable, functional, and simple to use.
+Bikepacking is one of my favorite ways to explore the world on two wheels.
+I’ve spent a lot of time pedaling my loaded bike and doing research on the best bikepacking gear that is durable, functional, and simple to use.

 Like any sport or hobby, though, the ‘perfect set-up’ is always evolving, so if the bikepacker in your life is looking to upgrade their gear, replace old and worn-out items, or needs something specific for their next adventure, the following bikepacking gift guide might just help you out.